medialab/gazouilloire/README.md

     gazouilloire export
     # or
     gazou export

+    # Export a csv of all tweets having a specific word in their text:
+    gazou export medialab

+    # Export a csv of all tweets having one of many specific words in their text:
+    gazou export medialab digitalhumanities datajournalism '#python'

-    # Export all tweets, but only a selection of fields (that you can configure in the "export" part of config.json):
+    # Export only a selection of columns:
-    gazouilloire export --selection
+    gazouilloire export --columns id,user_screen_name,local_time,links
     # or
-    gazou export -s
+    gazou export -c id,user_screen_name,local_time,links

     # Exclude tweets from conversations or from quotes (i.e. that do not match the keywords defined in config.json)
-    gazouilloire export --exclude_threads
+    gazou export --exclude_threads

-    # Export a csv of all tweets having a specific word in their text:
-    gazouilloire export medialab

-    # Export a csv of all tweets having one of many specific words in their text:
-    gazouilloire export medialab digitalhumanities datajournalism '#python'

-    # Export all tweets matching a specific Elasticsearch term query, for instance by user_name:
+    # Export all tweets matching a specific Elasticsearch term query, for instance by user name:
-    gazouilloire export "{'user_screen_name': 'medialab_ScPo'}"
+    gazou export "{'user_screen_name': 'medialab_ScPo'}"
     ```

 ## Troubleshooting